 528 Performing One’s Duty Means Doing All They Can

-1 Man doing his duty is, in actuality, the accomplishment of all that is inherent within man, that is, that which is possible for man.
+1 Man’s performance of his duty is, in actuality, the accomplishment of all that is inherent within man, which is to say, that which is possible for man.
 It is then that his duty is fulfilled.
-The defects of man during man’s service are gradually reduced through progressive experience and the process of his experience of judgment; they do not hinder or affect man’s duty.
-Those who cease to serve or yield and fall back in fear of the defects that may exist in service are the most cowardly of all men.
+The defects of man during his service are gradually reduced through progressive experience and the process of his undergoing judgment; they do not hinder or affect man’s duty.
+Those who cease to serve or yield and fall back for fear that there may be drawbacks to their service are the most cowardly of all.

-2 If man cannot express what he ought to express during service or achieve what is inherently possible for him, and instead fools about and goes through the motions, he has lost the function that a created being should have.
-This kind of man is considered a mediocre nonentity and useless waste of space; how can one such as this be dignified with the title of a created being?
-Are they not entities of corruption that shine on the outside but are rotten within?
+2 If people cannot express what they ought to express during service or achieve what is inherently possible for them, and instead fool about and go through the motions, they have lost the function that a created being should have.
+Such people are what are known as “mediocrities;” they are useless refuse.
+How can such people properly be called created beings?
+Are they not corrupt beings that shine on the outside but are rotten within?

 Adapted from “The Difference Between

-the Ministry of the Incarnate God and the Duty of Man”
+the Ministry of God Incarnate and the Duty of Man”

 in The Word Appears in the Flesh